Lesser Spotted Woodpecker: Identification, Habitat & Facts

 Their call is a repeated shrill of ‘kee-kee-kee’.

-Where and when do lesser spotted woodpeckers nest and breed?
+When and where do lesser spotted woodpeckers nest?

 Lesser spotted woodpeckers are one of the UK’s most rapidly declining bird species.
 There are only a few thousand pairs left in the country and they tend to be most commonly sighted around Northumberland and Cumbria.
-They nest in areas of dense woodland, particularly those which border on wetlands.
+They prefer areas with mature woodland, such as parks and orchards with a number of old trees.

 What do lesser spotted woodpeckers eat?